Magical Warfare: Anime

 It was one of five MF Bunko J light novel anime adaptations announced at Media Factory's Summer School Festival event on July 28, 2013.
 A 12-episode anime television series adaptation by Madhouse aired from January 9, 2014 to March 27, 2014.
 The opening song is "Senkō no Prisoner" (閃光のPRISONER) performed by Yuuka Nanri and ending theme song is "Born To Be" by Nano.
 On January 3, 2014, Crunchyroll announced that it has obtained the streaming rights for USA, Canada, UK, Ireland, South Africa, Australia, and New Zealand.
 Sentai Filmworks has licensed the anime for digital and home video release in North America.
 Kadokawa Entertainment also released the series on Blu-ray on April 18, 2014.
 Aniplex Japan later released the series alongside World Conquest Zvezda Plot on March 19, 2014.

 Episode list

 Reception

 The anime series has been met with overwhelmingly negative reviews.

-Nicoletta Browne of THEM Anime Reviews found several problems with the show, among them being the bland characters, poorly constructed plot, and the cliffhanger ending.
+Nicole MacLean of THEM Anime Reviews found several problems with the show, among them being the bland characters, poorly constructed plot, and the cliffhanger ending.
 She concludes that "the laziness and incompetence on display throughout are just depressing to witness."

 Suzuki admitted that it was a mistake to have his light novel adapted into an anime.